Blazemeter/taurus/site/dat/docs/Apiritif.md

 shadow: c-basic, lightning-accordion-section, .slds-button
 ```

+The last CSS Selector refers to the target element in a shadow tree.
+The preceding CSS Selectors refer to the shadow hosts.

 Most of the actions in Apiritif support Shadow Locators.

 ### Alternative syntax supporting multiple locators